linan7788626/bending_light_cython/README.md

   * Holding "e" and right click, you can move you mouse vertically  to change the ellipticity of the chosen component, or, horizontally to change the orientation of the chosen component.

 3. How to add or remove satellite galaxies and sources:
 There is only one subhalo intrinsically.
 However, in our code, we can also add or remove subhalos if needed.
 So far, you can only add 8 subhalos at most.
+Similarly, you can also control the number of sources.
   * Hold "=", click the right click to add.
   * Hold "-", click the right click to remove the last added subhalo.

-Similarly, you can also control the number of sources
   * Hold "=", click the left click to add.
   * Hold "-", click the left click to remove the last added source.